 An electronic drum loop which samples are re-triggered can sound pretty dull since it’s just repeating over and over and sounds the same.
 To spice it up a little try using multi-tap delay effect.
 On the 8th note snare sequence for example use 3 or 4 taps, adjust their delay times differently and subtly move their pan positions left and right.
 In an instance, you will get a groovy 16th note pattern that sounds way better.

 If you want to accentuate some words in the vocal recording, try simply to automate the dry/wet parameter.
 This way you will get instant focus on the word and it will drive more attention to the ear of the listener.

 Use Dub delay effect

-If you want to use delay in a more creative manner, try to automate the delay time parameter.
-This will automatically influence the pitch and therefore introduce the pitch shifting effect by which Dub genre is know for.
+If you want to use the delay in a more creative manner, try to automate the delay time parameter.
+This will automatically influence the pitch and therefore introduce the pitch shifting effect by which Dub genre is known for.

 Automate parameters in order to have more control

 Most of digital delay effect units offer total control over its parameters.
 You should automate feedback, dry/wet, low and high pass filters as well as distortion amount ( if offered ) in order to have more control.
 If the setting of a delay unit fits one part of the track it may not fit at other perfectly.

 In case of some rhythmical patterns, a standard delay time can just produce repeats that are close to the original.
 This way repeats are multiplying over and over on the same sound and therefore creating duplication.
 This issue produces unwanted phasing sound that can be solved by selecting different delay times such as dotted or triplet.